Curriculum

 - Fudo Myo-o daily recitation.

-Please be aware that Shugendo can not be learned online.
-Aside from these introductory lessons, all other learning in ISA - including tokudo and the empowerments and instruction to begin intensive post-tokudo training (kegyo) - is conducted in-person at our centers or events in North America and Europe.
+Please be aware that Shugendo cannot be learned online.
+Aside from these introductory lessons, all further learning in ISA, including tokudo, empowerments, and instruction for beginning kegyo, is conducted in person at our centers or events in North America and Europe.

 Further Lay Practices